Guru–shishya tradition: Prapatti sampradaya

-Often a guru will assert that he or she is capable of leading a shishya directly to the highest possible state of spirituality or consciousness, sometimes referred to within Hinduism as moksha.
-In the bhakti guru–shishya relationship the guru is often believed to have supernatural powers, leading to the deification of the guru.

 Buddhism sampradaya

-In the Pali Buddhist tradition, magae the Bhikkus are also known as Sekhas (SN XLVIII.53 Sekha Sutta).
+In the Pali Buddhist tradition, the Bhikkus are also known as Sekhas (SN XLVIII.53 Sekha Sutta).

 In the Theravada Buddhist tradition, the teacher is a valued and honoured mentor worthy of great respect and a source of inspiration on the path to Enlightenment.
 In the Tibetan tradition, however, the teacher is viewed as the very root of spiritual realisation and the basis of the entire path.
 Without the teacher, it is asserted, there can be no experience or insight.
 The guru is seen as Buddha.
 In Tibetan texts, emphasis is placed upon praising the virtues of the guru.
 Tantric teachings include generating visualisations of the guru and making offerings praising the guru.
 The guru becomes known as the vajra (figuratively "diamond") guru, the one who is the source of initiation into the tantric deity.
 The disciple is asked to enter into a series of vows and commitments that ensure the maintenance of the spiritual link with the understanding that to break this link is a serious downfall.

-In Vajrayana (tantric Buddhism) as the guru is perceived as the way itself.
+In Vajrayana (tantric Buddhism), the guru is perceived as the way itself.
 The guru is not an individual who initiates a person, but the person's own Buddha-nature reflected in the personality of the guru.
-In return, the disciple is expected to show great devotion to his or her guru, who he or she regards as one who possesses the qualities of a Bodhisattva.
-A guru is regarded as one which has not only mastered the words of the tradition, but one that with which the student has an intense personal relationship; thus, devotion is seen as the proper attitude toward the guru.
+In return, the disciple is expected to show great devotion to their guru, who he or she regards as one who possesses the qualities of a Bodhisattva.
+A guru is regarded as one who has not only mastered the words of the tradition, but one with whom the student has an intense personal relationship; thus, devotion is seen as the proper attitude toward the guru.

 The Dalai Lama, speaking of the importance of the guru, said: "Rely on the teachings to evaluate a guru: Do not have blind faith, but also no blind criticism."
 He also observed that the term 'living Buddha' is a translation of the Chinese words huo fuo.

 Order and service

-In Indic religions namely Jainism, Hinduism, Buddhism, Sikhism selfless service to Guru, accepting and following all his/her orders carries very significant and valued part of relationship of Shishya (disciple) with his/her Guru.
-Orders of Guru are referred as Guru Agya/Adnya/Hukam.
-Service of Guru is referred as Guru Seva.
-In Sikhism, the scripture Adi Granth is considered to be last Guru hence the book is worshiped as like human Guru.
+In Indic religions, namely Jainism, Hinduism, Buddhism, and Sikhism, selfless service to the Guru, and accepting and following all their orders, is a very significant and valued part of the relationship of a Shishya (disciple) with their Guru.
+The orders of a Guru are referred as Guru ajna, adnya, or hukam.
+The service of the Guru is referred as Guru seva.
+In Sikhism, the scripture Adi Granth is considered to be the last Guru, hence the book is worshiped like a human Guru.